Skip to Main Content

 Paid Family and Medical Leave Insurance

-Colorado's new Paid Family and Medical Leave Insurance (FAMLI) program takes effect on January 1, 2024.
+Colorado's new Paid Family and Medical Leave Insurance (FAMLI) program took effect on January 1, 2024.
 FAMLI provides eligible employees with 12 weeks of paid family and medical leave and up to 16 weeks of FAMLI leave for pregnancy and childbirth.
 Leave may be taken because of birth, adoption, or placement through foster care of a child; caring for a new child during the first year after birth, adoption, or placement of that child; care for a family member with a serious health condition; the employee's serious health condition; a qualifying exigency leave; or the need for safe leave.
-C.R.S.
-8-13.3-504.
+C.R.S. § 8-13.3-504.
+FAMLI leave runs concurrently with any FMLA or HFWA leave.

 Other Leave Provisions